 The Dublin actor, Gabriel Byrne, who trained in a seminary for five years where he was sexually abused, has said the Catholic Church is a “force for evil” that once drew inspiration from Hitler’s Nazis.

-The 62-year-old actor told the Irish Independent he remains unrepentant on his views of organized religion and added that his unhappy memories of a strict religious upbringing led him to the decision to not raise his two children as Catholics.
+The 62-year-old actor said he remains unrepentant on his views of organized religion and added that his unhappy memories of a strict religious upbringing led him to the decision to not raise his two children as Catholics.

 The former Irish Ambassador for Culture was recently criticized after slamming the Irish government’s yearlong tourism initiative as “a scam” aimed at gullible Americans.
 He later apologized saying “scam” may have been too “strong a word.”